An example of Cumulative Layout Shift is a button dropping down the page as content above it loads in, just as you're about to click it.

 Use size attributes on your content

-Google's own recommendation is to add height and width attributes to your content so it remains a fixed size.
-This means adding an element to the page and setting its size to that of the SmartBlock content you're injecting, so the layout remains static while the content changes.
+Google recommends defining height and width attributes for your content so it remains a fixed size.
+This involves adding an element to the page and setting its size to that of the SmartBlock content you're injecting, so the layout remains static while the content changes.

 Add elements towards the bottom of the page